DichromaticLB/wadu/README.md

 distinct addresses each time they're executed.

-Pointers stored in the process memory or registers are already adjusted and can use <b>AMEMREAD</b> with reads from absolute addresses.
+Pointers stored in the process memory or registers are already adjusted and can use <b>AMEMREAD</b> which reads from absolute addresses.

 ***

 Analogous to <b>MEMREAD</b> and <b>AMEMREAD</b> there's also <b>MEMWRITE</b> and <b>AMEMWRITE</a> whose
-addressing system is.
+syntax system is.

 > [A]MEMWRITE '(' address_to_write ',' newContents [',' limit ] ')'